meangrape/fdb-wiki/How-to-reproduce-a-restart-test-failure.md

 $ ../build6.2/bin/fdbserver -r simulation -f ../foundationdb/tests/restarting/from_6.2.0/SnapTestSimpleRestart-1.txt --seed 523887594 --buggify on
 ```

 Next, *from the same folder*, run a simulation of the **second** restart test with the **other** binary.
 For upgrade tests, use the newer binary.
-For downgrade tests, use the older binary. **Additionally, make sure to pass the `--restarting` flag and to use the same seed and buggify value.**
+For downgrade tests, use the older binary. **Additionally, make sure to pass the `--restarting` flag and to use the seed + 1 and buggify value.**

 ```
-$ ./bin/fdbserver -r simulation -f ../foundationdb/tests/restarting/from_6.2.0/SnapTestSimpleRestart-2.txt --seed 523887594 --buggify on --restarting
+$ ./bin/fdbserver -r simulation -f ../foundationdb/tests/restarting/from_6.2.0/SnapTestSimpleRestart-2.txt --seed 523887595 --buggify on --restarting
 ```

 ## Debugging Joshua